• Facebook

 Tri tip dry rub in small wooden bowl with teaspoon.

-You’ll never go back to store-bought steak seasoning after trying this Tri Tip Dry Rub!
+You’ll never go back to store-bought steak seasoning after trying this Tri Tip Rub!
 Made from a handful of savory and smoky spices, the rub forms a beautiful crust around this impressive steak while infusing it with mouthwatering flavors.

 5 from 4 votes